Anglican Parish of South Dundas

 The Anglican Parish of South Dundas has a long history of "Serving the World God Loves".
 As Jesus taught that the love of our neighbour is just as important as our love of God and self, our parish is deeply committed to serving the vulnerable in our midst.
 While it is a foundational part of the Christian faith, it is also simply living out our desire to be "good neighbours".

 These ministries combines the lunch and fellowship of Martha's Kitchen with the opportunity to participate in some wellness groups (grief, anger management, depression/anxiety), and book some one on one time for free counseling services.
-The drop in in open on the first Thursday of each month from 11:30am - 1pm.
+The drop in is open on the first and third Thursday's of each month from 11:30am - 1pm.

 Location: St. James